cyrichardson/docs-cloud-big-data/dev-guide/cloud-bigdata-v2/api-operations/methods/get-list-cluster-nodes-v2-tenant-id-clusters-clusterid-nodes.rst

 Valid values for the ``postInitScriptStatus`` parameter are:
 ``FAILED``, ``PENDING``, ``DELIVERED``, ``RUNNING``, ``SUCCEEDED``, and ``None``.

-Valid values for the node status are in :ref:`cbd-dgv2-node <cbd-dgv2-node>`.
+Valid values for the node status are in :ref:`Node status <cbd-dgv2-node>`.

 This table shows the possible response codes for this operation: